How to write web content that actually sells

 Social proof

-Customer testimonials, number of clients served, Google reviews, logos of companies you've worked with.
+Real customer testimonials, number of clients served, Google reviews, logos of companies you've worked with.
+Social proof reduces the fear of buying.
+It's the "if they trust them, I can trust them too" effect that quietly closes deals.

 Practical writing tips